 Former Mets reliever Jeff Innis dies at 59

-Former New York Mets reliever Jeff Innis died Sunday after a battle with cancer.
-He was 59.
+Former New York Mets relief pitcher Jeff Innis passed away on Sunday after a battle with cancer.

 More Recent New York Mets Articles